SitecoreSupport/Sitecore.Support.436240/readme.md

 # Sitecore.Support.436240
-The &quot;chorme&quot; parameter may be null on adding a new component in the Experience Editor
+The &quot;chrome&quot; parameter may be null on adding a new component in the Experience Editor

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.436240/blob/master/LICENSE).